seanthegeek/seanthegeek.github.io/_posts/2024-08-12-my-painful-but-worthwhile-migration-from-wordpress-to-jekyll.md

 - Automatically converting posts from HTML to Markdown
 - Automatically downloading post images and other content

-However, `exitwp` isn't a viable option anymore  only supports Python 2, and all modern Linux distributions and macOS releases only support Python 3.
-The owner also archived the project on Jun 3, 2020.
+However, `exitwp` isn't a viable option anymore.
+It only supports Python 2, and all modern Linux distributions and macOS releases only support Python 3.
+The owner of the project also archived it on Jun 3, 2020.

-With those two options gone, I turned to the official Jekyll [importer](https://import.jekyllrb.com/).
+With those two options gone, I turned to the official Jekyll [importers](https://import.jekyllrb.com/).
 I tried the WordPress and WordPress.com importers, with mixed results.

 ### The Jekyll Importer for WordPress